PabloJapon/japonformacion/_pages/FPSuperior.md

       grid-row: 2 / 3; /* Place the image in the second row */
       grid-column: 1 / 2; /* Place it in the first column */
       width: 250px; /* Make it responsive */
       transform: none; /* Remove the horizontal transform */ }

+    /* Adjust the grey background to occupy the last row */ .grey-background {
+      position: static; /* Remove absolute positioning */
+      grid-row: 3 / 4; /* Place it in the last row */
+      grid-column: 1 / 2; /* Full width of the single column */
+      width: 100%; /* Full width of the column */
+      height: auto; /* Adjust height automatically */
+      transform: none; /* Remove the horizontal transform */ }
   }